Do Halo Extensions Damage Hair

 A perfect blend of extensions transforms your appearance from "she's wearing extensions" to "her hair looks amazing."
 This guide provides step-by-step instructions to achieve a perfect finish that requires no prior experience and takes minimal time.

 No, halo extensions do not damage your natural hair.
-Unlike clip-ins or glue-in methods, halos sit gently on your head using a thin, invisible wire—there’s no pulling, tugging, or breakage.
+Unlike clip-ins or glue-in methods, halos sit gently on your head using a thin, invisible wire, there’s no pulling, tugging, or breakage.
 They’re one of the safest extension types for everyday wear.

-How Halo Extensions Work
+How Halo Extensions Work (And Why That Matters for Hair Health)

 Halo extensions are a temporary way to add length and volume without the damage.
 They’re called “halo” because the extension weft forms a circle, kind of like a headband.